1.) Q: How do I get the minimum 2.52% New Home Rebate anywhere in Texas?

 So... "how you say it" does make a whole lot of difference.

-A: NO, NEVER.
-As long as the Agent compensation is at least 3% then the Rebate will be at least the 2.52% out of the 3% paid.
-I have done several hundred new home transactions and up until now I have never seen or heard of a New Home compensation less than 3% of the Builder's base price.
+A: NO, As long as the Agent compensation is at least 3.00% then the Rebate will be at least the 2.52% out of the 3% paid.
+NOTE: Stuart has done several hundred new home transactions and up until late 2020 he has always received 3% or more as compensation.
+But now there are a few Builders that are paying 2.00% compensation.
+In those cases Stuart 's Rebate is the same... "minimum 84% of ALL my commission".

 receiving all or a portion of the Rebate?